jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/2_Chap/0_Results/2_Cases_D.typ

 // -------------------------------------------------------------------------- //
-In the following results with different $beta$ values are be shown.
-Note, while $beta$ as given in @eq_117 defines the maximal length of the tube-wing length that can be used for placing #glspl("lie"), the inverse can be calculated. the
+Different $beta$ values were analyzed in the subsequent results.
+The parameter $beta$, as defined in @eq_117, determines the maximum proportion of tube-wing length available for placing #glspl("lie").
-// is it really the inverse?
-1-0.33 = 0.667 = 66.7%
-inverse gives the amount of free lenbgth that must be free of #glspl("lie").
+Its complement (1 - $beta$) represents the proportion of length that must remain free of #glspl("lie"), referred to as the visibility demand in subsequent analyses.
-The following $beta$ values are considered: $beta = [0.5, space 0.33, space 0.285, space 0.25]$, which constitutes to a free length of $[50%, space ~66.7%, space 71.5%, space 75%]$.
-The results are depicted in @fig_91 to @fig_94.
+The investigated $beta$ values were $beta = [0.5, space 0.33, space 0.285, space 0.25]$, corresponding to visibility demands (free lengths) of $[50%, space ~66.7%, space 71.5%, space 75%]$.
+These outcomes are illustrated in @fig_91 to @fig_94.
-The number of selected #glspl("lie") of these results are based on the otuput presented in @fig_95.
-@fig_95 depicts the objective function of the four different visibility demands.
+The number of #glspl("lie") selected for these results is based on the analysis presented in @fig_95, which depicts the objective function for four different visibility demands.
-It can be observed that depedning on the chosen $beta$ value and the number of #glspl("lie") not all objective functions were plotted.
-The reason for that is that only objective functions that were obtained while fulfilling the cosntraints were considered as feasible solutions and shown in the first row of @fig_95.
+Not all objective functions appear in the plots, as only solutions satisfying all constraints were considered feasible and displayed in the first row of @fig_95.
+It is important to note that the absence of plotted solutions does not indicate a lack of solutions altogether, but rather suggests that these solutions violated one or more constraints.

-// this need to be become clear
-Note, not having plotted the solutions of the other cases does nto mean no solution was obtained. it only means that solutions voiolated given constraints.
-Based on informaiton given in the first row of @fig_95, the the lowest objective function a visibility demand of 50% could be achieved with 8 #glspl("lie").
+Analysis of the first row in @fig_95 reveals that the lowest objective function value for a 50% visibility demand was achieved with eight #glspl("lie").
-The best #gls("ld", long:true) with a visibility demand of  66.7% could be achieved with seven #glspl("lie") while fulfilling the constraints.
-Accordingly, for a visibility demand of 71% and 75% the best #gls("lie") could be ahcieved with six and five #glspl("lie"), while fulfilling the constraints, respecitvely.
-Based on this fidning the number of #glspl("lie") for @fig_91 to @fig_94, were selected.
+For a 66.7% visibility demand, the optimal #gls("ld", long:true) was achieved with seven #glspl("lie"), while maintaining constraint compliance.
+Similarly, for visibility demands of 71% and 75%, the best results were obtained with six and five #glspl("lie"), respectively.
+These findings informed the selection of #glspl("lie") numbers for @fig_91 to @fig_94.
-Furthermore, inspecting all objective funciton values over the number of #glspl("lie"), given in the first row of @fig_95, it can be observed that the higher the number of #glspl("lie"), the better the #gls("ld") becomes.
+Further examination of the objective function values in @fig_95 reveals that increasing the number of #glspl("lie") generally improves the quality of #gls("ld").
+However, the second row of @fig_95 demonstrates that higher numbers of #glspl("lie") significantly increase the optimization complexity.
-Furthermore, considering the second row of @fig_95, it can be observed that the higher the number of #glspl("lie") had become the complexer the optimiaztion task had become.
-This is suggested by the high number of iterations.
-For four #glspl("lie") solutions fulfilling the constraints for all four visibility demands are found.
-However, as increasing the number of #glspl("lie") the number of iterations increases up to the maximal allowed iteration number of 3000.
+This complexity manifests in the number of iterations required.
+Solutions for four #glspl("lie") were found for all visibility demands.
+However, increasing the number of #glspl("lie") led to iteration counts approaching the maximum limit of 3000.

-This effect goes so far that for eight #glspl("lie") required nearly 8 times as much iterations as for finding a solution when comapred with four #glspl("lie") with a visibility demand of 50%.
-For the other three visibility demands for eight #glspl("lie"), even after running 3000 iterations no solutions could be found that would not violate the constraint.
+The computational demand becomes particularly evident when comparing the number of iterations required for eight #glspl("lie") and four #glspl("lie") at a 50% visibility demand.
+The case with eight #glspl("lie") required approximately eight times more iterations to find a solution.
+Moreover, for the other three visibility demands with eight #glspl("lie"), no constraint-satisfying solutions were found even after 3000 iterations.

+// ---------------------------------- here ---------------------------------- //
+// -------------------------------------------------------------------------- //
 Finally, all the figures shwoing infromaiton aboout objective function values across different number of #glspl("lie") can be used to decide on the final number of #glspl("lie").
 Generally, it can be assumed the lower the number of #glspl("lie") the lwoer the cost for obtianing these physical #glspl("lie").
 Likewose the cost of maintaining and
 // maybe control engineering or somehting else? control theory is reduced.
 If a higher number of #glspl("lie") does not give better #gls("ld") there is no need to buy more #glspl("lie").
 However, if costs is a concern, trade offs can be made througha nsweing the question, wheter adding additional #glspl("lie") would significantly improve the #gls("ld") quality.

+// adapt the figure caption?
 #figure(
   image("../../../../1_Data/2_Figs/0_Content/2_Chap/0_Results/Case_D_50/int_Forc_8.svg",
   width: 95%),
-  caption: [real and optimized otucome, load, shear borde and bending moment distribution over the normalized span for optimization case D with a free length of 50%.
-8 #glspl("lie") was selected.], )<fig_91>
+  caption: [Comparison of reference and optimized load distributions showing distributed loads, shear forces, bending moments, and #gls("lie") positions for optimization case D with eight #glspl("lie") and a free length of 50%.], )<fig_91>

 #figure(
   image("../../../../1_Data/2_Figs/0_Content/2_Chap/0_Results/Case_D_66/int_Forc_7.svg",
   width: 95%),
-  caption: [real and optimized otucome, load, shear borde and bending moment distribution over the normalized span for optimization case D with a free length of 66.7%.
-7 #glspl("lie") was selected.], )<fig_92>
+  caption: [Comparison of reference and optimized load distributions showing distributed loads, shear forces, bending moments, and #gls("lie") positions for optimization case D with seven #glspl("lie") and a free length of 66.7%.], )<fig_92>

 #figure(
   image("../../../../1_Data/2_Figs/0_Content/2_Chap/0_Results/Case_D_71/int_Forc_6.svg",
   width: 95%),
-  caption: [real and optimized otucome, load, shear borde and bending moment distribution over the normalized span for optimization case D with a free length of 71% .
-6 #glspl("lie") was selected.], )<fig_93>
+  caption: [Comparison of reference and optimized load distributions showing distributed loads, shear forces, bending moments, and #gls("lie") positions for optimization case D with eight #glspl("lie") and a free length of 50%.], )<fig_93>

 #figure(